eddieowens/axon/README.md

 # axon
-A simple, lightweight, lazy-loaded, and concurrent DI (really just a singleton management) library.
+A simple, lightweight, and lazy-loaded DI (really just a singleton management) library.

 ## Install
 ```bash